ga4gh-discovery/data-connect/SEARCHSPEC.md

 ### Example: Semantic Data Types in Search Results

-When a user issues the following query to the /search endpoint
+When a user issues the following query to the `/search` endpoint:

 ```
 select